Our Programs

 Functions, Grade 11, University (MCR3U)

 This course introduces the mathematical concept of the function by extending students’ experiences with linear and quadratic relations.
-Students will investigate properties of discrete and continuous functions, including trigonometric and exponential functions; represent functions numerically, algebraically, and graphically; solve problems involving applications of functions; investigate inverse functions; and develop facility in determining equivalent algebraic expressions.
+Students will investigate properties of discrete and continuous functions, including trigonometric and exponential functions; represent functions numerically, algebraically, and graphically; solve problems involving applications of functions; investigate inverse functions; and develop a facility in determining equivalent algebraic expressions.
 Students will reason mathematically and communicate their thinking as they solve multi-step problems.

 Prerequisite: Principles of Mathematics, Grade 10, Academic